ARM-software/lavatube/README.md

 LAVATUBE_EXTERNAL_MEMORY set it to 1 to experiment with replacing your GPU host memory allocations with external memory allocations.

+LAVATUBE_VIRTUAL_QUEUES if set to 1 will enable a virtualized memory system with only one graphics queue family containing two queues.
+If the host system does not support two queues, work for the second queue will be passed to the first queue.
+All other queue families and queues will be hidden.

 Further reading
 ===============